Should You Leave Your Tax and Insurance Payments in Escrow?

 The other way

 Some borrowers, though, forgo escrow and handle their property taxes and insurance bills on their own.
-What is the benefit to that?
+What is the benefit of that?

 It mostly comes down to interest.
 Homeowners don't earn interest on their money when it's in an escrow account.
 Some owners would rather set aside their property tax and insurance money in interest-bearing accounts so that these dollars can earn money before they have to go to taxing bodies and insurance companies.